-By Mel Wensel, Director of Academic Services, UW English Department
+By Mel Wensel, Director of Academic Services, Integrated Social Sciences

 This summer more new transfer students than ever will be able to participate in advising & orientation (A&O) sessions that connect them immediately and positively with their intended majors.
 In partnership with First Year Programs, four large academic departments in the College of Arts and Sciences—Biology, English, History, and Psychology—will pilot majors-based A&O's.
 Because they arrive with half or more of their degree requirements done, transfer students have a particularly urgent need to get settled in their academic homes.
 Participating in an A&O that focuses on majors is a great start!